Who We Are

 The Association of Natural Rubber Producing Countries (ANRPC) is an inter-governmental organisation established in 1970.

 The membership is open to the governments of countries producing natural rubber.
-As on 28 September 2016, the ANRPC has 11 Members; governments of Cambodia, China, India, Indonesia, Malaysia, Papua New Guinea, Philippines, Singapore, Sri Lanka, Thailand and Vietnam.
-These 11 countries accounted for about 92 per cent of the global production of natural rubber during 2015.
+As on 18 October 2017, the ANRPC has 12 Members; governments of Bangladesh, Cambodia, China, India, Indonesia, Malaysia, Papua New Guinea, Philippines, Singapore, Sri Lanka, Thailand and Vietnam.
+These 11 countries accounted for about 92 per cent of the global production of natural rubber during 2016.

 Monthly Overview of NR Economy